Leptospirosis in dogs – what you need to know

 Leptospirosis in dogs

-Dogs usually become infected either directly via contact with urine or indirectly through contaminated water.
 Rats are incontinent animals, peeing wherever they travel and leaving a trail of urine along their paths and around puddles and waterways.
-A dog that drinks from a puddle that has been contaminated by an infected rat is liable to pick up the bacteria, possibly with fatal results.
+Working dogs usually become infected either directly via contact with rat urine or indirectly through contaminated water.
+(Read why you should never let your dog drink from puddles.)
 Dogs that have been infected could go on to become carriers themselves, shedding the bacteria in their urine.
+(Read our list of best tick removers for dogs.)

-Symptoms include a raised temperature, loss of appetite, reluctance to move, vomiting and diarrhoea, as well as yellowing of the gums and skin (jaundice).
+Symptoms of leptospirosis in dogs include a raised temperature, loss of appetite, reluctance to move, vomiting and diarrhoea, as well as yellowing of the gums and skin (jaundice).
 If your dog is displaying any of these, take it to a vet as soon as possible.
+Much depends on the dog and strain of leptospira.
+However, leptospirosis is invariably fatal in severe cases.
+(Read what to do if your dog gets a nasty rat or squirrel bite.)

 Herefordshire-based veterinary surgeon Linda Morgan, writes: “I think we need to raise awareness of the risk of leptospirosis in working gundogs.
 My own cocker spaniel, Millie, contracted leptospirosis at the end of last year.
 She was a month overdue for her Lepto 4 booster and suddenly became very unwell.
 She underwent intensive treatment, including intravenous fluid therapy for a week, and happily survived and now appears fine.
 Leptospirosis was confirmed by serology [a blood test that can detect antibodies].